ljhhuxiaoba/GraspDB/README.md

             * expr
               * RandomExpressionGenerator.java: the expression generator for GraspDB
           * oracle: oracles
-            * DifferentialNonEmptyBranchOracle.java: the differential oracle used by GraspDB
+            * DifferentialNonEmptyBranchOracle.java: the oracle used by GraspDB
+        * neo4j: support for neo4j database(schema, connection, options)
+        * redisGraph: support for redisGraph database(schema, connection, options)
+        * memGraph: support for memGraph database(schema, connection, options)
-        * support for different databases[neo4j, redisGraph, memgraph, agensmgraph, ...]
+        * agensGraph: support for agensGraph database(schema, connection, options)
 * out: the executable jar file GraspDB.jar

 # Using GraspDB

 ## Step1: Run the docker images of target database.

-Note that for the target database, we must create two instances of it for testing because our test case pairs can change the database data.
+Note that for a given target database, two instances of it should be created for testing, as our test case pairs involve writing operations, which may change the database status.
-For example, we can create two instances of Neo4j with 5.6.0 version by running the following command:
+For example, we can create two instances of Neo4j version5.6.0  by running the following commands at the command line:
 ```shell
 docker run --restart always --name neo4j_1 -p 7473:7473 -p 7474:7474 -p 7687:7687 -d neo4j:5.6.0
 docker run --restart always --name neo4j_2 -p 7475:7473 -p 7476:7474 -p 7688:7687 -d neo4j:5.6.0
 ```
+The "--restart always" parameter prevents the test from stopping due to a database crash.
+The "--name" specifies the name of the container.
+The "-p" parameter specifies the mapping of ports.
+The "-d" means running in the background.
+And the "neo4j:5.6.0" specifies the database name and version number of the docker image.

 ## Step2: Modify the configuration file.